jincubator/the-compact/README.md

 **1. Registration:**
     - Register via [`__registerAllocator`](./src/interfaces/ITheCompact.sol#L561) to get an `allocatorId`.
 This is a required step that must be performed before the allocator may be assigned to a resource lock.
 Anyone can register an allocator if one of three conditions is met: the caller is the allocator address being registered; the allocator address contains code; or a proof is supplied representing valid create2 deployment parameters.

+**Create2 Proof Format**: When registering an allocator that doesn't yet exist but will be deployed via create2, provide an 85-byte proof containing: `0xff ++ factory ++ salt ++ initcode hash`.
+This allows pre-registration of deterministic addresses.

 **2. Implement `IAllocator` Interface:**
     - Deploy a contract implementing [`IAllocator`](./src/interfaces/IAllocator.sol).
     - `attest`: Called during ERC6909 transfers.
 Must verify safety and return `IAllocator.attest.selector`.